kheller18/data-structures-algorithms/questions/AWS.md

        ![vpc multiple sites](../images/aws/vpc_multiple_sites.png)

 167. Name and explain some security products and features available in VPC?
-     + `Security groups`: This acts as a firewall for the EC2 instances, controlling inbound and outbound traffic at the instance level.
+     + `Security groups`: acts as a firewall for the EC2 instances, controlling inbound and outbound traffic at the instance level.
-     + `Network access control lists`: It acts as a firewall for the subnets, controlling inbound and outbound traffic at the subnet level.
+     + `Network access control lists`: acts as a firewall for the subnets, controlling inbound and outbound traffic at the subnet level.
-     + `Flow logs`: These capture the inbound and outbound traffic from the network interfaces in your VPC.
+     + `Flow logs`: capture the inbound and outbound traffic from the network interfaces in your VPC.

 168. How do you monitor Amazon VPC?
      + CloudWatch and CloudWatch logs